Breadcrumb

 - Call a doctor or nurse advice line for some suggestions.

-- Some communities have respite care facilities for children.
-A respite care facility is a place that provides temporary child care during times when you need a break.
+Some communities have respite care facilities for children.
+This is a place that provides temporary child care during times when you need a break.

-Also, parents may find that they have a harder time communicating with each other.
+Parents may also find that they have a harder time communicating with others.
 Feeling tired can make you more sensitive and lose patience more easily than normal.
 Learn coping skills to help you deal with anger and frustration.
-For more information, see the topic Stress Management.
+You can also call a hotline to discuss your feelings and get immediate help.
+Check your local phone book or provincial website for resources on getting help in your area.

 When to Call a Doctor